chilitechno/SiriProxy-NestLearningThermostat/README.md

 Say things like:

 * 'Set the thermostat to 65 degrees'
+* 'Set the downstairs thermostat to 77 degrees'
 * 'Set the nest to 65'
 * 'What's the status of the nest'
 * 'What is the status of the thermostat'
 * 'Set the nest to away'
 * 'Set the thermostat to away'
 * 'Let the nest know that I'm home'
+* 'Set the thermostat mode to heat'
+* 'Set the thermostat mode to cool'
+* 'Set the nest mode to range'

 Background
 ----------